-However, those same Saturday morning cartoon shows were interspersed with ads for Sugar Frosted Flakes, Hostess Cupcakes, Wonder Bread, Oreos, Kool-Aid and other sugary treats.
-On the adult side, TV commercials promoted cigarettes.
-In fact, a big selling point was medical “opinion”:
+We were learning to “prevent forest fires” but we played with fire in our own bodies.
+Ironically, those same Saturday morning cartoon shows were interspersed with ads for Sugar Frosted Flakes, Hostess Cupcakes, Oreos, Kool-Aid and other habit-forming kid treats.
+On the adult side, TV commercials promoted cigarettes, a big selling point being medical “opinion”:

 Don’t be foolish, take your doctor’s advice: Smoke a fresh cigarette.
 From the 1930s to the 1950s, advertising’s most powerful phrase—“doctors recommend”—was paired with the world’s deadliest consumer product.
 Cigarettes weren’t seen as dangerous then, but they still made smokers cough.
 To allay fears, tobacco brands hired throat “doctors” (that is, models dressed in white coats) to explain that dust, germs or a lack of menthol were to blame, not the cigs themselves.[i]

 Most cancers do not simply appear overnight.
 Even for people with no family history of cancer, or exposure to toxic carcinogens, years of habitual unhealthy lifestyles can accumulate to the point where they trigger cellular mutations with the capacity to spread and become deadly.

 In 2018, the World Cancer Research Fund (WCRF) published Diet, Nutrition, Physical Activity and Cancer.
 It is the work of an independent panel of experts that “…has been evaluating the evidence on cancer prevention for many years.”[ii]
 It is their third comprehensive analysis of worldwide research since 1997, which is quite a remarkable endeavor.